HadeOfficial/Final-CodeHS-Project/README.md

 The really freakin annoying CodeHS alternative because I hate codehs and what it stands for

-<a href="../../index.html">EA Sports</a>
+<h1> SEMESTER END PROJECT.
+ADVANCED HTML AND CSS. </h1>

-SEMESTER END PROJECT.
-ADVANCED HTML AND CSS.
 This entire page can be copied into your sandbox if you prefer.
 Below this section is the code framework you were given for the first project you created, "Homepage".
 I have included it in case you need any of it for revision, or if it was missing from the original